The Photographer’s Gallery

 And it was really moving.
-Every characterful photograph spread a warmth through me, and (beyond last night’s liquor) it was unexpected admiration for the subjects’ bravery.
+Every characterful photograph spread a warmth through me, and (beyond last night’s liquor) it was unprepared for admiration of the subjects’ immense bravery.
 A male fetishist in female lingerie; the first female students shocking in trousers; prisoners crossdressing in concentration camps, fighting their own battles within the war.
 All of us owe so much to these people who shatter socialised conventions.
 They create the wide open spaces in which the rest of us make our small shifts to freedom.

 What is genuinely difficult for many of us to understand, is that gender is not sex.
 But Under Cover presents you with irrefutable evidence.
 One can be biologically male and characteristically female, or biologically female and characteristically non-binary.
 And it is very hard to imagine that feeling if your self-identity suits your ‘native’ gender, which means many people don’t believe it’s real.
 They explain it away with rebelliousness or experimentation or sexual orientation, because that is less confusing.

 Many people think that, by dressing as the opposite sex, one is identifying as the opposite gender.
-Cross-dressing almost seems like an assertion of gender, because it celebrates now controversial staples of femininity/masculinity, like hair removal or make-up or muscle definition.
-But while cross-dressing can reflect transgender identity, most of the time it does not.
+Cross-dressing almost seems like an assertion of gender, because it celebrates reductive staples of femininity and masculinity, like hair removal or make-up or muscle definition.
+But while cross-dressing can reflect transgender identity, many times it does not.
 Men who wear ‘feminine’ outfits might still identify as male and women who wear ‘masculine’ outfits might still identify as female, and they might be straight and they might be gay and they might be somewhere in between.

-As I see it now, gender is nothing but a product of the wild human imagination (we are a very creative species).
-It’s a self-defeating attempt to pin gradational characteristics (like ‘confidence’ or ‘sensitivity’) to binary categories (namely, male or female).
+If eliminating what gender is not is relatively easy, pinning down what gender is continues to elude me.
+It strikes me as a bureaucratically convenient but realistically self-defeating attempt to pin gradational characteristics – like ‘confidence’ or ‘sensitivity’ – to binary categories.
 Why?
 To solidify a division of labour?
-To stereotype opposites in order to make sense of them?
-(Just throwing ideas around — these are both things we seem to do a lot of).
+To stereotype the seemingly other in order to make sense of it?
 But it can’t be done.
 You can’t pin gradational characteristics to binary categories.

-So inevitably, ‘gender’ ends up meaning different things to different people.
-Some see it as binary and some see it as gradational and that’s fine (as long as you accept others’ interpretations too) because at the end of the day it doesn’t actually exist.
+Gender means different things to different people.
+Some see it as binary and some see it as gradational and maybe that’s fine, because at the end of the day it doesn’t actually exist at all.

 ‘Masculinity’ has always been attached to the binary ‘male’ category, but its aesthetic characteristics have proven somewhat temperamental…